mikeizbicki/cmc-csci143/week_06/README.md

              (I'm told I'm less generous than other profs)

+           - If you misunderstand what the English is asking for, expect no credit on the problem

            - 3 points/problem for the "readability" of your SQL code

    - 1 question of column tetris; you must do both: